potoshk/potos-docs/docs/developer/hardhat_usage.md

 ```

-In your terminal run `npx hardhat test`.
+Run `npx hardhat test` in Terminal.
 You should see the following output:

 ```bash
 $ npx hardhat test